 At this point, you have created the application and the resources it requires, but you have not deployed it anywhere to run.
 This step shows how to setup the Continuous Delivery feature that will deploy your application into the Cloud Foundry space of IBM Cloud.

 You will need to create an IBM Cloud API key to allow the deployment process to access your resources.
-Click the New button (1) to create the key.
+Click the New button to create the key.
 A message dialog will appear.
-Read what it says and then confirm and close the dialog.
+You can accept the default values and confirm to close the dialog.

-Increase the Memory allocation per instance slider (2) to 256MB.
+Increase the Memory allocation per instance slider to at least 128MB.
 If you do not increase the memory allocation, your Node-RED application might not have sufficient memory to run successfully.

-Click Create (5).
+Click Create.
 This will take you back to the application details page.

-After a few moments, the Continuous Delivery section will refresh with the details of your newly created Toolchain.
-The Status field of the Delivery Pipeline will show In progress.
-That means your application is still being built and deployed.
+After a few moments, the Deployment Automation section will refresh with the details of your newly created Delivery Pipeline.
+The Status field of the pipeline will eventually show In progress.
+That means your application is being built and deployed.

-Click on the In progress link to see the full status of the Delivery Pipeline.
+Click on the Status field to see the full status of the Delivery Pipeline.

 The Deploy stage will take a few minutes to complete.
 You can click on the View logs and history link to check its progress.
 Eventually the Deploy stage will go green to show it has passed.
 This means your Node-RED Starter application is now running.